 Your “remarkable” is the selling point of your business, and while it shouldn’t necessarily be the “sole” focus of your homepage, it should be heavily featured.
 Making your remarkable clear and easy to understand can make it easier to promote your property.

 For example, luxury apartment community LVL 29’s significant selling point is its prime location in the bustling business district of West Plano, Texas in Legacy West.
-The live-work-play atmosphere in Legacy West is a “remarkable” for the property as it not only offers convenience and stunning views of Plano, but it also offers a plethora of retail shops, dining, and entertainment options within walking distance of the property.
-When you visit the LVL 29 website homepage, this remarkable is made abundantly clear.
+The live-work-play atmosphere in Legacy West is a “remarkable” for the property as it not only offers convenience and stunning views of Plano but it also offers a plethora of retail shops, dining, and entertainment options within walking distance of the property.
+This remarkable is made abundantly clear when you visit the LVL 29 website homepage.

 5. Make your contact details prominent.

-This should seem simple, but shockingly enough, a lot of properties don’t do it well.
+This should seem simple, but shockingly enough, many properties don’t do it well.
 How can a prospect get in touch?
 Don’t make people jump through hoops — instead, give a couple of ways in your apartment web design for prospects to get in touch, be it a form, phone number, or email.
 Your prospects will be happy, and your community will see strong returns.